Kalangiam/REACT-CONTEXT-SHOPPING-CART/README.md

+This project includes,

+Add Items: Users can browse through the available items and add them to their cart.
+Specify Quantity: For each item added to the cart, users can specify the quantity they wish to purchase.
+Calculate Total Price: The website dynamically calculates the total price based on the selected items and quantities.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.